Palisades Park High School: Athletics

 The 1991 football team finished the season with a 9-2 record after winning the NJSIAA North I Group I state sectional title with a 20-10 victory against Wallington High School in the championship game.

 The boys cross country running team won the Group I state championship in 1995, 1996 and 2000.
 The team has won North I Group I state sectional championships in 1976, 1987, 1994-2000 and in 2002, with the team's 10 sectional titles being the second most of any high school in North Jersey I. The 2000 team was awarded honors from The Star-Ledger as team of the year, with Frank Donohue earning Coach of the Year, with the paper noting the team's seven consecutive sectional titles.
-They have also have won numerous State Sectional and County Group titles.
+They have also won numerous State Sectional and County Group titles.
 Donohie was recognized by The Record as its Coach of the Year in 2004.
 The team held a 70–0 dual meet winning streak through part of the 1990s and into the 2000s.

 The girls cross country running team won the Group I state championship in 2004.

 In 2006, the boys' basketball team won their first BCSL Olympic League title since 1980, finishing with a league-best 13–3 record (17–6 overall record).
 With just one senior in the starting lineup on the 2006 championship squad, the team would go on to win back-to-back Olympic League titles in 2009 and 2010.

 In 2007, the boys' tennis team won their first state sectional title, defeating Leonia High School 3–2 to win the North I, Group I championship.
 They have gone down in history for being the first to ever win a State Sectionals Title for both boys and girls.

 Palisades Park football, which is a co-op program with Leonia High School, made the state championship game in 2012 for North Jersey II Group III for the first time since 1991.
 Under the leadership of Head Coach David Schuman it was the first time a co-op program made the sectional finals in state history, with the team falling to Summit High School by a 30–0 final score.
 The team finished 9–3 which was the second most wins in school history.
 Coach Schuman was awarded NJIC coach of the year and the team finished ranked No. 12 in North Jersey by The Record.

 Administration

-The school's principal is Freddy Nunez.
-His administration team includes the vice principal.
+The school's principal is Nicholas Cipriano.